 - Skin-to-skin contact before a breastfeed.

 - Try laid back or natural positions for breastfeeding.
 Lie your baby on his tummy (prone) on your abdomen to help to reduce his body extension and encourage his tongue to relax forward with the help of gravity.
-Conversely rugby hold may be helpful for some babies.
+If this doesn’t work experiment with different positions and find the best one for your baby.
+A breastfeeding specialist can help with this.

 - In some situations a well fitted nipple shield can be used as a suck training tool.